YaYdeYouTube/Cookie-Clicker/README.md

 # Cookie-Clicker
-that a mini project of a cookie clicker with python
+>that a mini project of a cookie clicker with python

+# Version

+# How to win ?
+>this game has no end, it's a pastime